 Epidemiological studies have shown that patients with Parkinson's disease have a higher risk of developing melanoma than the general population (approximately 2-6 fold higher).
-It is unclear whether the increased risk observed was due to Parkinson's disease, or other factors such as drugs used to treat Parkinson's disease.
-Therefore, patients and providers are advised to monitor for melanomas on a regular basis when using carbidopa/levodopa for any indication.
+It is unclear whether the increased risk observed was due to Parkinson's disease, or other factors such as anti-Parkinson drugs.
+Therefore, patients and providers are advised to monitor skin for melanomas on a regular basis when using carbidopa/levodopa.
 Ideally, periodic skin examinations should be performed by dermatologist.